nloukinova/Coursera/README.md

-This is where I store my Coursera proejcts
+This is where I store my Coursera projects